rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 ##### **Repair the Add/Remove Programs listing**

-Older versions of the agent were sometimes installed without adding an entry in the **Add/Remove Programs** console.
+Older versions of the agent are sometimes installed without adding an entry in the **Add/Remove Programs** console.

 To repair this issue, select  **Repair Add/Remove Programs Listing** and then click **Save**.